 Here’s who is running for president in 2024

-Former President Trump became the first candidate to jump into the contest when he announced in November 2022 that he would seek to reclaim his old job.
-Trump’s former Ambassador to the United Nations Nikki Haley challenged her one-time boss three months later, underscoring a growing willingness within the GOP to confront Trump.
+Trump became the first candidate to jump into the contest when he announced in November 2022 that he would seek to reclaim his old job and entered as the front-runner, never relinquishing that role.
+He defeated and outlasted the dozen candidates who entered the race against him, besting the last remaining one when his former ambassador to the United Nations Nikki Haley dropped out following Super Tuesday.

-The Democratic field includes President Biden and two long-shot candidates.
+The Democratic field includes President Biden and one long-shot candidate.
 Despite polls showing voters have concerns about his age, Biden announced last year that he was running for four more years to “finish the job.”
+He has so far easily won most contests against his relatively minor challengers.

 Editor’s note: This list will be updated as more candidates leave the presidential race.